Creating custom ARIA widgets

 These components are "simple" in that they typically serve a single, specific function and are easy to understand and integrate.

-Best Practices for Accessible Links
+#### Best Practices for Accessible Buttons:

 How to Fix with Flowy